Personal Injury Law

 If an employer terminates an employee because the employee participated in an investigation about harassment (making a statement to human resources that a supervisor sexually harassed another employee, for example), this termination will also violate California employment law.

 Demotions can also be wrongful.
-The employer does need to completely sever the employment arrangement for a case to have merit.
+The employer does not need to completely sever the employment arrangement for a case to have merit.
 In order to prove wrongful termination or wrongful demotion, an employee needs to establish the following:

 - Employee was employed by employer,